codedfiles/glowing-broccoli/Consensus.md

 > Work in progress!
-For more information about consensus, see [Hyperdrive](https://github.com/renproject/hyperdrive).
+For more information about consensus, see the [Hyperdrive Wiki](https://github.com/renproject/hyperdrive/wiki).